top of page

 A couple buying vegetables in the market

-Uncertainty in the economic landscape is a top concern for professionals.
+Uncertainty in the economic landscape is a top concern for business leaders and professionals.
 If businesses fall more into the 'challenged' column (rather than the 'opportunity' column) following market changes, they may face limited growth and productivity challenges.
 Depending on market adjustments and government policy, key drivers of business performance may be adjusted.
 Wages may stagnate, resulting in other flow-on effects like the movement of skilled labour out of the sector.
 In turn, labour shortages create another market response, and so it goes.

 Organisations must build resilience to navigate economic fluctuations and the downstream impacts that can occur.